remkus/fortytwo/README.md

 # FortyTwo

-A Genesis child theme with Bootstrap goodness developed by Forsite Themes.
+A Genesis Child Theme to answer all your child theme requirements.
+Built with Bootstrap goodness by Forsite Themes.